-Today’s guest is Dr. Ann López , who has been named the Woman of the Year by Assemblyman Mark Stone for our the 29th Assembly District of California.
+Today’s guest on Good News Santa Cruz is Dr. Ann López named the Woman of the Year by Assemblyman Mark Stone for our the 29th Assembly District of California.

 She is the Founder and Executive Director of Center for Farmworker Families, a nonprofit organization dedicated to improving the living and working conditions of migrant farmworker families on the Central Coast and in Mexico.